Māori economic development is important not only for Māori, it is important for New Zealand’s overall economic performance.

 As tāngata whenua, our migration to this region can be traced to the early 19th Century.
 Te Rauparaha, one of the leading chiefs of Ngāti Toarangatira, urged the people to migrate to the Kāpiti region in the south, where there was an abundance of land and resources, and greater opportunity to trade with Pākehā.
 Establishing the wealth and prosperity of our people was as much a priority then as it is today.

 Tāngata whenua and The Kāpiti Coast District Council (The Council) collaborated to develop a Māori Economic Development and Well-Being in Kāpiti Strategy.
 The strategy was launched in 2013.
 Implementation of the strategy is by way of an annual grants funding process.
-This year, 2015/2016 marks the fourth year of implementation.
+This year, 2016/2017 marks the fifth year of implementation.

 Māori economic development is important not only for Māori, it is important for New Zealand’s overall economic performance.
 In Kāpiti, tāngata whenua are making a strong economic, environmental, social and cultural contribution at a local, regional, national and international level.
 As iwi settle historic grievances through the Treaty settlement process, we are poised to become powerful leaders in the economic future of the whānau, hapū and iwi groups on this coast.